 This picturesque hill station offers various tourist attractions.
 Tourists can enjoy breathtaking views of the mountain ranges from the Ridge, a wide open area connected to the Lakkar Bazaar and the Scandal Point.
 The Jakhu Temple is dedicated to Lord Hanuman and is situated at an altitude of 8048 ft above sea level.
 The beautiful Christ Church, designed by Colonel J. T. Boileau is adorned with stained glasses and overlooks the Ridge.

 Shimla is famous for various colonial heritage buildings, which represent the British architectural style.
-The Rothney Castle is one of such buildings, which was the residence of Allan Octavian Hume.
-Tourists can also see the Manorville Mansion, where Mahatma Gandhi, Jawahar Lal Nehru, Sardar Patel and Maulana Azad stayed during a meeting with Lord Wavell in the year 1945 to discuss the issue of independence.
+The Rothney Castle is one such buildings, which was the residence of Allan Octavian Hume.
+Tourists can also see the Manorville Mansion, where Mahatma Gandhi, Jawaharlal Nehru, Sardar Patel and Maulana Azad stayed during a meeting with Lord Wavell in the year 1945 to discuss the issue of independence.
 Another attractive heritage building is the Town Hall, constructed in 1910.
 Currently, this building houses the office of the Municipal Corporation office of Shimla.
-The Viceregal Lodge, also known as the Rashtrapati Niwas was built in 1888.
-It is a six-storey building encircled by well maintained lawns and gardens.
+The Viceregal Lodge, also known as the Rashtrapati Niwas, was built in 1888.
+It is a six-storey building encircled by well-maintained lawns and gardens.
 The Indian Institute of Advanced Study is presently located in this building.
 The Renaissance architectural style of this building makes it an attractive tourist hotspot of Shimla.

 The Gaiety Heritage Cultural Complex representing the Gothic Victorian architectural style was designed by Henry Irwin.
 This building complex offers an opportunity to see a huge collection of conventional and modern artworks to visitors.
 The building houses a conference hall and an old theatre.
 Woodville was the residence of General Sir William Rose Mansfield.
 He served as the commander-in-chief in colonial India.
 This building was converted to a heritage hotel in 1977.
 The Gorton Castle and The Railway Board Building are also colonial architectural marvels of Shimla.

-Shimla is renowned for the biggest ice-skating rink in India.
-During winter, the ground is covered with natural snow, and that is the time when skating is best enjoyed (December-February).
+Shimla is renowned for the biggest ice skating rink in India.
+During winter, the ground is covered with natural snow and that is the time when skating is best enjoyed (December-February).
 Trekking is also very popular here.
-Places like Junga, Chail, Churdhar, Shali Peak, Hatu Peak, and Kullu are connected by various routes to Shimla.
+Places like Junga, Chail, Churdhar, Shali Peak, Hatu Peak and Kullu are connected by various routes to Shimla.
 Tourists can explore Naldehra and Salogra by Mountain Biking from the destination.
-Rivers like rivers are Beas, Ravi, Chenab and Jhelum provide Rafting opportunity to visitors.
+Rivers like Beas, Ravi, Chenab and Jhelum provide Rafting opportunity to visitors.

 Shimla enjoys a comfortable climate throughout the year, making it a year-round destination.